JustinLove/hidden_biomes/README.md

 ### 1v1 Test

 Desert biome with lots of tight passes.
 Probably the prototype for designed planets, packaged as a biome rather than the new planetCSG attribute.
 We don't know the planet parameters like radius, however.

+### Asteroid

+This biome type has several limitations.
+It can't be previewed in the system editor, which precludes custom metal and CSG - you might be able to swing it by editing the planet as a sandbox and editing the file... but then this mod does you no good.
+Having a planet with asteroid biome triggers the asteriod belt effect in-game.

 ### CSG Debug